-The ADSL Settings screen lets you configure the multiplexing method and virtual circuit of your ADSL connection.
-The default parameters should match those on the system used by your ISP.
+The ADSL Settings page lets you configure the multiplexing method and virtual circuit of your ADSL connection.
+The default parameters should be correct to match the system used by your ISP.
+You can view or change the following on the ADSL Settings page: